 And when we moved to Uman and immersed ourselves in the history of the local communities, we discovered the topic of Trypillia.
 It turns out that this is the same ethnic heritage of Cherkasy, Vinnytsia, and Kirovohrad regions, and partly Kyiv region, as Scythia is in our Kherson region.
 Only the Scythians, Cimmerians, and Sarmatians were more nomadic tribes, while the Trypillians were a settled and peaceful people.
 In fact, civilization came from them.

-The Trypillians were the first to engage in agriculture in Ukraine and the first to form their own culture in Europe.
-They built huge temples and were engaged in pottery.
-This is evidenced by a two-story temple with an area of 1200 square meters in Nebelivka and a 6-square-meter pottery kiln in Dobrovody.
 It is interesting that all their beliefs were based on the same forces that Ukrainians believe in now, if not all Ukrainians, then I do.
 These are the forces of nature-wind, rain, thunder, and especially the sun as a symbol of fertility.
 Trypillians also practiced matriarchy.
 Today, it is a global trend.
 Human civilization began its development with matriarchy.
 This is how it grows and takes root.
 This system, like a mother, is kind, non-belligerent, and committed to improvement.
 To ensure that peoples develop naturally, not in a conquering way...
 All this resonates with me.
 And I thought it would be good to creatively rethink not only Scythian culture, but also Trypillian culture.
 Thus, "Kentavrida" became the name of my next art project, which is no longer related to literature.

 About the culture of the era - in one product